autumn-absconds/Dynamic-Web-Scrapper-and-Analyst/README.md

 # Dynamic-Web-Scrapper-and-Analyst
 # Web Scraping and AI Text Generation

-This project combines web scraping and AI text generation techniques to extract movie titles, years, ratings, and other information from a web page using Puppeteer and then generating additional text with OpenAI's GPT-3.5 Turbo.
+This project combines web scraping and AI text generation techniques to extract data required like from Movie Webiste movie titles, years, ratings, and other information like analysis using Puppeteer and then generating additional text with OpenAI's GPT-3.5 Turbo.

 ## Main Points :-
 :- To run it seperately , get the code from the requests file (from the get request) as this is the demo verison of API.<br>